"Not hard to see why it's England's longest running series, and today, we're showing all seven episodes."

 .
 Contrast Franchise Zombie

 – in the UK it's getting renewed that's difficult, rather than calling a halt.

 - Perhaps most notable is Fawlty Towers; one of the more famous and well-regarded sitcoms – and indeed television series of any kind – ever made, and there were only ever twelve episodes, from two seasons made four years apart.

-- The series of The Mighty Boosh were all about 6 or 7 episodes long each.
+- The series of The Mighty Boosh were all about 6 or 7 episodes long each, with 20 episodes altogether.

 - Ricky Gervais has a specific limit to his shows: two six-episode seasons, and a Christmas special to wrap everything up.
 Both The Office and Extras have followed this format.
-On the other hand, the American version of The Office has now produced over 100 episodes.
+On the other hand, the American version of The Office lasted for nine years and 201 episodes.
 Gervais felt there was only so much that viewers could accept before the "fly-on-the-wall" show became unrealistic.

 - Mr. Bean posed an enigma to its viewers: when does a TV series stop being a TV series and start being a succession of made-for-television comedy specials?